 The second oldest restaurant in Spain, it’s been around since 1786.
 There are 3 main dining rooms, decorated with oil paintings and photos of happy patrons.
 Tasty Spanish dishes at really good prices.
-It's better to book your table for late in the evening.
+Top tip: do it like the locals and book for a late sitting.

 Bullfighting has now been banned in progressive Catalunya, but still lives on in the heart of this lively and charming restaurant, where photos of toreros and bulls' heads still grace the walls.
-Beyond a long list of tapas, there's not an extensive choice of main courses.
+The thriving tapas takes the lead for the popular dishes here.

 A place worth visiting for its gorgeous Modernista architecture, stunning interiors, and its “colourful” history: in the past, it was the watering hole of Picasso and other artists of the time!
-You can also stop by for a coffee in the bar at the front.
+In a hurry?
+No problem, just stop for a coffee at the bar.

 A real classic, the city's literati have been coming here for decades.
 Seafood dishes served in a bright, unpretentious setting.
-Make sure you book in advance.
+Make sure to book in advance.

 An excellent paella restaurant, a little more upmarket than the average.
-Besides paella, their specialty is the so-called 'grandmother's spoon food'.
+Besides paella, their specialty is the so-called 'grandmother's spoon food', because you can’t beat home cooking!
 There’s a quiet dining room upstairs, but the best place to sit is downstairs, by the open kitchen.

 Typical Catalan cuisine with a peculiar twist.
 The restaurant has recently moved to the Fábrica Moritz and has a separate dining room which serves simpler (and cheaper) dishes.